ZacharyGeurts/AMOURANTHRTX/README.md

 Updates are fast and furious at this stage and the renderer could be up or down any minute.
 If you do not like where it crashes, come back tomorrow and I will show you a new one.

-AMOURANTH RTX © 2025 by Zachary Geurts gzac5314@gmail.com is licensed under GPL v3.0 or higher
+AMOURANTH RTX © 2025 by Zachary Geurts gzac5314@gmail.com
+Free work is licensed under GPL v3.0 or higher.
+Commercial is subject to license.
 Unreal developers may consider some of this parody.
 I welcome those whose minds seek knowledge and education.
 Linux for now, and Windows toolchain currently under development.